exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 We take that dictionary and convert it to JSON with Swift's built-in `JSONSerialization` function.
 Before posting to the API, let's take a look at the output in the console and make sure we're happy with it.

-Build and run the app, then click "Log Event".
+Build and run the app, then click "Log Message".
 You should see the following printed in the console:

 ```
-{"message":"Log Event","date":"2021-04-05T13:34:39Z","type":"log"}
+{"message":"Log Message","date":"2021-04-05T13:34:39Z","type":"log"}
 ```

 Your date will, of course, be different.